 The city has beautiful parks, restaurants, youth clubs, recreational areas, and great sporting opportunities.
 The city's historical centre embodies a mixed spirit of a glorious academic past and an inspiring, brave future.

-The Institute of Bioengineering was established in 2023 and began operating on 1 January 2024.
-Currently, four research groups have joined the newly formed institute:
+The Institute of Bioengineering was established in 2023 and commenced operations on 1 January 2024.
+Currently, 5 research groups have joined the newly formed institute:

-Explore Tartu, the Institute of Bioengineering, and the student dormitories through the university's virtual tour here.
+Explore Tartu, the Institute of Bioengineering, and the student dormitories through the university's virtual tour.

 The master's degree in Bioengineering offers career opportunities in industrial biotechnology in the European Union and worldwide.
 The Nordic and Baltic regions are particularly attractive job markets where companies search for young talents with special skills in synthetic biology and industrial biotechnology.
 The Nordic region is one of the fastest-growing hubs in industrial biotechnology, expecting to hire thousands of newly trained specialists in the coming years.